SteveSayantan/MySQL-Bootcamp/intro.md

 ### Database Management Systems
-A special software program that helps users create and maintain a database.
+A special software program that helps users create and maintain databases.
 Basically, it makes handling databases a breeze.

 - Makes it easy to manage large amounts of information.
 - Handles security